strus38/orchestratedRPiCluster/README.md

 kv-worker-2   Ready    <none>   4d3h   v1.18.2
 ```

-* Easy way to start all services
+* Easy way to start all services from the PC
 ```
+$ wsl
 $ ./pb-install-all.sh --deploy
 ```